datarichard/shit-happens/README.md

 hedonic adaptation, which suggests that wellbeing ultimately returns to a set baseline (Gilbert, 2009).
-Early cross-sectional studies claimed that people adapt to events, both good and bad, over time (Brickman et al., 1978); however cross-sectional designs cannot tell us how individuals’ wellbeing changes over time.
-Large scale longitudinal studies that follow individuals over time indicate that the amount of adaptation varies by event (Clark et al., 2008; Frijters et al., 2011;
-Lucas, 2007, 2005).
-Clinical studies tell us that in some cases an individual’s wellbeing does not return to baseline after a significant life event, or may take many years.
-However such studies generally assess the impact through checklists that treat life-events as equal (Dohrenwend, 2006; Gray et al., 2004; Wethington et al., 1997); or are restricted to the impact of a small set of life events on a single measure of wellbeing (Luhmann et al., 2012)
+Early cross-sectional studies claimed that people adapt to events, both good and bad, over time (Brickman et al., 1978).
+Large scale longitudinal studies that follow individuals over time indicate that the amount of adaptation varies by event (Clark et al., 2008; Frijters et al., 2011; Lucas, 2007, 2005).
+However, such studies generally assess the impact through checklists that treat life-events as equal (Dohrenwend, 2006; Gray et al., 2004; Wethington et al., 1997); or are restricted to the impact of a small set of life events on a single measure of wellbeing (Luhmann et al., 2012).
+Clinical experience tells us that in some cases an individual’s wellbeing does not return to baseline after a significant life event, or may take many years, and that responses differ greatly.

 Subjective wellbeing is not a unitary entity (Diener et al., 2017), and different components of wellbeing may respond differently to life events.
 The facets of subjective wellbeing are separable by factor analysis and have distinct associations with other variables (Busseri and Sadava, 2011; Diener, 1984; Schimmack, 2008).
-In particular, cognitive and affective components have been distinguished; where the cognitive component refers to a deliberate, goal-directed evaluation of life satisfaction (global or domain-specific) while the affective component refers to the frequency and intensity of positive and negative emotional responses to events and current moods.
+In particular, cognitive and affective components have been distinguished.
+The cognitive component refers to a deliberate, goal-directed evaluation of life satisfaction (global or domain-specific), while the affective component refers to the frequency and intensity of positive and negative emotional responses to events and current moods.
 As such, it has been proposed that they differ in their stability over time, as well as in their reaction to life events.
-However the two different components of wellbeing have only been distinguished in a single meta-analysis which found distinct temporal dynamics of cognitive and affective components to events such as unemployment, bereavement and childbirth, but only when comparing across different studies (Luhmann et al., 2012).
+The single meta-analysis in the area found distinct temporal dynamics of cognitive and affective components to events such as unemployment, bereavement and childbirth, but only when comparing across different studies (Luhmann et al., 2012).

-An important confounder the meta-analysis found in many longitudinal studies was the differential ascertainment and handling of other concurrent life events, which obfuscates any direct comparison between studies.
+An important confounder this meta-analysis found in many longitudinal studies was the differential ascertainment and handling of other concurrent life events, which obfuscates any direct comparison between studies.
 For instance, losing one’s job may co-occur with moving home,